Table of Contents

-Special Economic Zones (SEZs) in China are defined as small geographical areas that allow foreign companies to have access to lower taxes and better economical conditions for their business.
+Special Economic Zones (SEZs) (also called Free Trade Zones) in China are defined as small geographical areas that allow foreign companies to have access to lower taxes and better economical conditions for their business.

 SEZs were created as a ‘catalyst’ for the Chinese economy to transition from a centrally planned economy to one that incorporated aspects from both a centrally planned and a free-market economy.